-In our internal data from working with over 60 lawyers, the low-end salary range can be from $50,000 to $70,000 annually.
-If that’s your salary and you’re in a Public Service Loan Forgiveness (PSLF) eligible position, that’s might be your best bet.
+Based on Student Loan Planner® client data, the low-end salary range can be from $50,000 to $70,000 annually.
+If that’s your salary and you’re in a Public Service Loan Forgiveness (PSLF) eligible position — such as working for a state government or the federal government — that might be your best bet.

 Average lawyer salary

 If you’re wanting to score the highest salary as a lawyer, you’ll have to make moves toward Big Law.
-Getting scooped up by one of these elite firms can pay off with a high-end average salary of $190,000.
+Getting scooped up by one of these private sector law firms can pay off with a high-end average salary of $190,000 for beginning associates.